What is Eczema?

 Eczema can be acute or chronic.
 Acute eczema develops quickly, forming red patches of skin irritation and rashes that can become blistered, oozy and swollen.

 Chronic eczema develops slowly over time and is often a long term condition.
-It sometimes causes the affected areas of skin to become darker and thicker than the rest of the skin and the skin can become intensely itchy.
+It sometimes causes the affected areas of skin to become darker and thicker than the rest of the skin and the skin affected by eczema symptoms and flare-ups can become intensely itchy.

 Sometimes, it’s possible to experience both acute and chronic eczema and this in-between form is known as subacute eczema.